saikrishna-commits/tech-docs/Git/ForkAndBranch.md

            origin git@github.org:my-user/some-project.git (push)
          ```

-    2) If you don't have an upstream you can easily add it with the remote command:
+    2) If you don't have an upstream you can easily add it with command

+    ```properties
-      git remote add upstream git@bitbucket.org:some-gatekeeper-maintainer/some-project.git
+      git remote add upstream git@github.org:some-maintainer/some-project.git
+    ```

 Verify that remote is added correctly